 Matching Your Weaknesses to My Strengths

 On the flip side, sometimes I will have a CEO that’s an inventor or very technical in nature.
-The bias of this kind of CEO is to just invent a new product thinking that it will solve all the problems in a business.
-In this case, I will to focus the CEO on sales organization, distribution/channel strategy, and marketing approach.
+The bias of this kind of CEO is to just invent a new product, thinking that it will solve all the problems in a business.
+In this case, I will force the CEO to focus on sales organization, distribution/channel strategy, and marketing approach.
 In short, I tend to shift my focus to be exactly opposite of what my client is naturally good at.

 Common Executive Coaching Situations

-I’m called in as an executive coach in a number of common sitatuations.
+I’m called in as an executive coach in a number of common situations.

 In some cases, your company is growing quickly and the business is now much larger than you imagined when you first started the company.
 With this growth comes new growing pains that are actually quite common (from my perspective) but may seem daunting if you’ve never managed a business of this size before.